 Donor agencies and governments need convincing of the depth of the problem and its connections to other development challenges.

 We must make the case for policies that address several development goals together: health, climate, economic development, and social justice.
 Powerful stats like those showing how air pollution is attributable to 1 in 5 newborn deaths must be combined with more localised stories of how air pollution impacts people’s health in different contexts, from London to Lagos.

 We must connect air pollution to current issues like COVID-19, showing how air pollution increases susceptibility to such diseases, and how addressing it can be part of the need for “Green New Deal” economic recovery packages.
 This will mean we are speaking to policymakers on their terms and pushing at an open door.

-To read the full article on the devex website, click here.
-This is an excerpt of the original blog published by devex and is posted with permission.
+Read the full article on the Devex website.
+This is an excerpt of the original blog published by Devex and is posted with permission.